 1. Generation of YAMM IDs

 Every time you send a mail merge with the tracker enabled, we generate random but unique YAMM IDs for each recipient's email address of that mail merge campaign.
-These YAMM IDs are added as notes to each email address' cell of your spreadsheet, and never stored in YAMM’s database.
+These YAMM IDs are added as notes to each email address' cell of your spreadsheet (the email addresses are never stored in YAMM’s database).